The major requires a minimum of 33 credit hours and completion of the seven requirements below. Students earn a B.A. degree.

 2. Area Focus (6 hours): Two courses that concentrate on a single region of the world.
 In order to count toward the area focus, courses from the Department of Modern Languages and Literatures must include content other than exclusively language learning, such as the study of literature or cinema.
 Area foci include Africa, Asia, Europe, Latin America, and the Middle East.

 3. Topical Focus (6 hours): A related pair of courses that examine a transnational topic.
 The content of the courses should be predominantly international.
-Topical foci include international security and diplomacy, global environment, international development, global health, international business, intercultural communications, international trade and finance, global arts, and international law.
+Topical foci include international security and diplomacy, global environment, international development, global health, global business, intercultural communications, global arts, and international law.
 Students can create an original topical focus in consultation with the director.

 4. Elective Area or Topical Courses (6 hours): Two additional courses toward the area focus or topical focus.

 5. Course Distribution: Students must include courses from at least two different departments or programs among their six area, topical, and elective courses.
-(This is highly recommended, but not required, for students who matriculated prior to fall 2014.)
 These courses should be selected in consultation with the International Studies director.
-A previous list of courses with international content can be found here.
+Previous lists of courses with international content can be found here.
 The list for the upcoming semester is emailed to majors approximately three weeks prior to the start of registration.